DEAR ARCTIC FRANKENSTEIN

 Duff and Berman will undertake the journey to the Arctic spending least amount of carbon fuel as possible by riding a train across the United States and a freighter across the Atlantic Ocean to get to Norway.

-Documentation of the project and a live performance of the song by the musicians will be presented in Los Angeles at a later time.
+The video and audio recordings and a live performance of the song by the musicians will be presented in Los Angeles once the artists return.